dantegates/my-quarantine-playlist/post.md

 1. How many songs are left that I'm going to remove?
 2. When I've removed all songs from the playlist?

+We'll address each of these questions in turn, with some basic statistical principles that can be evaluated on a (scientific) calculator.
+I've tried to keep the math light throughout the main body of the post so as not to loose sight of the problem solving.
+For those interested, I've tried to capture the intuition behind the solutions in the appendix at the end.

 # Where are we?

 [Bagging](https://en.wikipedia.org/wiki/Bootstrap_aggregating),
-the generalization of Random Forests and which stands for "bootsrap aggregating", is not a bad place to start when thinking about answering the first question above.
+the generalization of Random Forests and which stands for "bootstrap aggregating", is not a bad place to start when thinking about answering the first question above.
 In bagging, one samples with replacement from a given data set to create $m$ new data sets, trains a model on each of these new trainings sets and then aggregates the results.